Skip to main content

 Graduate students who hold assistantships benefit educationally and professionally.
 They gain further expertise in their field; enhance their research skills and develop pedagogical skills; acquire experience in leadership, interpersonal effectiveness, and performance evaluation; acquire academic administrative experience; and enjoy collegial collaborations with advisors that may result in joint publications and other professional activities.
 Skills learned in assistantships prepare students not only for the academy, but also for corporate, government, and nonprofit organizations.

 Assistantships also provide graduate students with the financial resources necessary to pursue their degrees.
-This financial support—stipend, tuition remission, and benefits—is part of the University’s commitment to the success of our graduate students.
+This financial support—stipend, tuition assistance, and benefits—is part of the University’s commitment to the success of our graduate students.
 Graduate Assistant stipend levels are reviewed each year.

 Please visit the Office of the Student Financial Aid website for information about other student financial aid.